 Paid administrative leave will be granted to eligible RCUOG employees who are on travel status, military duty, are voting in primary or general elections, pregnancy-related medical leave or parental leave, Worker's Compensation, and jury duty provided that documents supporting administrative leave are attached to the leave request (i.e., military orders in the case of military duty or a jury certification document from the court in the case of jury duty).
-Any earnings from the court when on jury duty and paid administrative leave should be surrendered to RCUOG.
+Any earnings from the court when on jury duty and paid administrative leave should be surrendered to the RCUOG office.

-In the case of military leave, documents must be filed in employee's official personnel jacket and UOG HRO and RCUOG must be notified.
-Full-time employees are allowed a maximum of 15 working days of military duty leave per fiscal year per Public Law 22-54.
+In the case of military leave, documents must be filed in employee's official personnel jacket.
+Full-time employees are allowed a maximum of fifteen (15) working days of military duty leave per fiscal year per Public Law 22-54.
 USERRA laws relative to extended military duty leave apply.

-Pregnancy related medical leave shall be granted to a full-time female employee as a result of pregnancy, childbirth, or medical conditions related to pregnancy or childbirth.
+Pregnancy related medical leave shall be granted to a full-time employee because of pregnancy, childbirth, or medical conditions related to pregnancy or childbirth.
 Pregnancy related medical leave shall consist of paid administrative leave not to exceed ten (10) working days, encompassing the date of the childbirth.
-The employee must submit a copy of their child's birth certificate to RCUOG to receive paid pregnancy related medical leave.
+The employee must submit a copy of their child's birth certificate and leave form to RCUOG to receive paid pregnancy related medical leave within five (5) business days after birth.

 Parental leave shall be granted to full-time employees upon the birth of a child or adoption of a child five years or younger.
 Parental leave consists of paid administrative leave not to exceed twenty (20) working days.
-The employee must submit a copy of their child's birth certificate or adoption certificate to RCUOG to receive paid parental leave.
+The employee must submit a copy of their child's birth certificate or adoption certificate and leave form to RCUOG to receive paid parental leave within five (5) business days after birth.

 After pregnancy related medical leave and parental leave have been exhausted, a full-time employee may use accrued sick and annual leave and/or compensatory time to care for their newborn.
-All leave combined (pregnancy related medical, parental, sick, annual, compensatory) may not exceed forty (40) work days
+All leave combined (pregnancy related medical, parental, sick, annual, compensatory) may not exceed forty (40) workdays.

-The employee may seek unpaid leave under the Family and Medical Leave Act (FMLA) which allows a maximum of 12 weeks of unpaid leave per year inclusive of pregnancy-related medical leave, parental leave, annual leave, sick leave, and compensatory leave.
-FMLA leave is combined with all other leave so that the employee is capped at a maximum of 12 weeks or sixty (60) work days.
-Employees who pursue FMLA, and are eligible to participate in the program, must understand that they will be responsible for the employee share of their health insurance coverage.
-For more information on FMLA visit: https://www.dol.gov/general/topic/benefits-leave/fmla
+The employee may seek unpaid leave under the Family and Medical Leave Act (FMLA) which allows a maximum of twelve (12) weeks of unpaid leave per year inclusive of pregnancy-related medical leave, parental leave, annual leave, sick leave, and compensatory leave.
+FMLA leave is combined with all other leave so that the employee is capped at a maximum of twelve (12) weeks or sixty (60) workdays.
+Employees who pursue FMLA, and are eligible to participate in the program, must understand that they will be responsible for the employee share and employer share of their medical and dental insurance coverage.
+For more information on FMLA visit: www.dol.gov/general/topic/benefits-leave/fmla